 In 2019, there were approximately 696 locations in the US, many of which were in states and towns with budding startup cultures.
 Development was a bit slower in 2019 compared to 2018, although the sector will continue to develop at a rapid rate.

-While the majority of sector development can be attributed to new spaces, there is a big proportion of current spaces that are diversifying their services or acquiring companies and expand into smaller, niche markets.
+While the majority of sector development can be attributed to new spaces, there is a big proportion of current spaces that are diversifying their services or acquiring companies and expanding into smaller, niche markets.

 9. 92% of people in coworking spaces are satisfied with their work.